Funds That Support Allied Health

 Current Need: Awards for Medical Laboratory Science Students

 Many Medical Laboratory Sciences students need help paying for the following items.
 A gift of $300, given to either the MLS Department Fund or the MLS Student Support Fund would meet one of these needs.
 Just include a note about the purpose of your gift on your check or under Special Instructions in the online giving form.
 Your gift will make an immediate and memorable difference for a worthy student.
 Please give!

 - Travel to remote clinical sites

 - High speed Internet for their online assignments

 - Nice shoes/clothes for clinical sites

-The Clinical Laboratory Sciences Department has three general funds.
+The Medical Laboratory Sciences Department has three general funds.
 You can give as much or as little as you would like to these funds.
 The links will take you to a safe online giving page.
 You can also send in your gift by mail.

 This fund provides money for special opportunities or extraordinary needs.